 Key Areas: Singaraja, Lovina Beach, Seririt, Pemuteran, Banjar, Gitgit Waterfall

-Welcome to your updated Buleleng weather guide for March 5–7 — North Bali’s coastal and highland regency known for calmer seas, dolphin watching, waterfalls, and cooler mountain retreats.
+Welcome to your latest Buleleng weather update for March 20–22 — North Bali’s coastal and highland regency known for calm seas, dolphin watching, waterfalls, and cooler mountain escapes.

-Whether you're watching dolphins in Lovina, diving in Pemuteran, or hiking around Munduk, understanding Buleleng’s microclimate helps you plan more efficiently.
+Whether you're watching dolphins in Lovina, diving in Pemuteran, or exploring waterfalls inland, understanding Buleleng’s microclimate helps you plan efficiently.

 -